muhammadahmedzaheer/Prediction-Model-for-Student-Placement-and-Graduation/README.md

 ## Contents

 - **datasets.zip**: Contains CSV files used for training and testing the models.
-- **notebooks.zip**: Includes Jupyter notebooks with the code for both prediction and forecasting tasks.
+- **notebooks.ipynb**: Includes Jupyter notebook with the code for both prediction and forecasting tasks.
 - **output.zip**: Contains the CSV files with the model's predictions and forecasted graduation years.
 - **requirements.txt**: Lists the Python packages required to run the notebooks.
 - **LICENSE**: MIT License for this project.